 Most of the UC courses that are open to STAR students are 15-point courses run over one semester.
 Most students would have a workload of on avegae 8 hours a week, which can include time spent in class, reading the online course materials, working on assignments and preparing for and sitting an exam/test.
-ECON199 is a 15-point course run over the whole year and has a workload of on average 4 hours a week.
+ECON199 and the Distance version of ECON105 are 15-point courses run over the whole year and have a workload of on average 4 hours a week.

 On campus courses require on campus attendance for lectures, labs and/or tutorials.
 Timetables can be found on the linked course information pages on the STAR courses list.
 Students in distance courses can access the course materials online on our online learning management system, Learn.
 Christchurch-based students who are enrolled in a distance course should sit any final exams or formal tests on the UC campus.
 Distance students from outside the Christchurch area will be contacted to make alternative arrangements for any final exams or formal tests, usually invigilated at their secondary school.
 All students will be advised electronically of the times and dates of examinations in March 2019.
 Students must engage with the course material and complete assessment work in order to be eligible for credit.
 On successfully completing a course the student will be awarded a grade in the same way as an enrolled UC student.
 Grade letters will be emailed to students and their secondary school will be advised as well.

 Obtaining an IT username and password